These ten thought-provoking movies ask the big questions about who we are, what life is, and how we should live and love.

 Groundhog Day is the story of Pittsburgh TV weatherman, Phil Connors, who, during an assignment covering the annual Groundhog Day event in finds himself repeating the same day again and again.

-Groundhog day can make us think about our own priorities, too.
-As the protagonist begins to understand himself and the impact of his actions we begin to look at our own lives differently.
+Groundhog day is a movie that can make us think about our own priorities, too.
+As the protagonist begins to understand himself and the impact of his actions, we begin to look at our own lives differently.

 9. One Flew Over the Cuckoo’s Nest – 1975